Jacob Stallings Preview, Player Props: Marlins vs. Nationals

 Jacob Stallings At The Plate

-- Stallings is hitting .185 with eight doubles, two home runs and 23 walks.
+- Stallings has 10 doubles, two home runs and 23 walks while hitting .194.

-- Stallings has reached base via a hit in 27 games this year (of 63 played), and had multiple hits in four of those games.
+- Stallings has picked up a hit in 29 of 65 games this year, with multiple hits five times.

-- In 63 games played this year, he has hit a homer in just two of them.
+- He has hit a long ball in two of 65 games played this year, and in 1% of his plate appearances.

-- In 15.9% of his games this year, Stallings has notched at least one RBI.
-In three of those games (4.8%) he recorded more than one RBI.
+- Stallings has picked up an RBI in 10 games this season (15.4%), with two or more RBI in three of those contests (4.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.